itsmeow/FiberToCloth/README.md

 # Fiber2Cloth
 A simple library that converts Fiber’s Config Node to Cloth Config Screen in 1 line.

+This is an updated fork of [the original](https://github.com/shedaniel/FiberToCloth).

 Requires Cloth Config 2 v0.5.2 or above

 **NOTE: This is still an experimental library, and there aren’t a lot of features.
 I will be using this library on my own mods and I will see how this goes.**